-AP® English Language & Composition
+AP® English Language & Composition | 2021-22

 Relevant and Enjoyable

-Drawing on your class text, The Language of Composition, you'll analyze and discuss essays and articles addressing social, economic, psychological, and political issues from a range of perspectives--and that are relevant to your world.
-You'll read articles and books by Malcolm Gladwell, John Steinbeck, and George Orwell—with an eye toward their overarching rhetorical arguments and means of persuasion.
+Drawing on the class text, The Language of Composition, students will analyze and discuss essays and articles that address social, economic, psychological, and political issues from a range of perspectives--and they will all be relevant to their world.

-Refining Your Writing Skills
+Refining Writing Skills

 The AP Exam